-1. Check in with the people around you who build you up
+1. Connect with the people who build you up

 There’s no greater way to rebuild confidence than unconditional love.
-Look to your family, friends or tribe to be reminded that you are a good person.
+Look to your family, friends, or community to be reminded that you are a good person.
 This is a crucial first step to rebuilding how you feel about yourself.

 No matter what caused the loss, there is no point in pretending it didn’t happen.
-So take the time to acknowledge it and take your power back.
+So, take the time to acknowledge it.
 Facing it head-on can be the most powerful way to change course.

 3. Remember who you are